nDmitry/grunt-autoprefixer/README.md

 Type: `Boolean`
 Default value: `false`

-If the `silent` option in enabled, grunt.log.writeln will be suppressed.
+If the `silent` option is enabled, logging to the stdout will be suppressed.

 ```js
 options: {